St George's Basilica, Victoria: Collegiate church

 On 8 December 1975, Bishop Nikol Joseph Cauchi established the first collegiate chapter of the new Pontifical Collegiate church.
 He decreed that the Collegiate church would be aggregated to the Cathedral Archbasilica of St. John Lateran of Rome.
 In total Gozo has five collegiate chapters all with their peculiar privileges and insignia.
 The peculiarity of this Collegiate church consists in that it is the only Collegiate Chapter that has not yet been confirmed by the Holy See.

 The church building is listed on the National Inventory of the Cultural Property of the Maltese Islands.

 Works of art

 Titular Painting by Mattia Preti (1678).

 The first view of the basilica's interior is one exquisite architectural proportion and harmony.
 This parish church is referred to as "the golden church" of Gozo.
 It is entirely covered with marble and gold stucco.
 The church houses two works of art by the famous painter Mattia Preti.
 These are the main altar piece representing St George with the dragon and the other in a side chapel representing the Holy Souls.

 Titular altarpiece

-In 1678 the governor of Gozo Don Francesco de Corduba commissioned a new altarpiece for the parish church of St George from Mattia Preti.
+In 1678 the governor of Gozo Don Francesco de Corduba commissioned a new altarpiece for the parish church of St George from Preti.
 This painting is considered to be one of Gozo's most important painting.
 The painting depicts St George triumphant over the dragon.
 The coat of arms of the donor is depicted in the bottom left corner of the painting.